Home | Blog Index | Blog Archives | Christianity & Faith Essays

 The western trough showing up for later this weekend is looking better with each model run.
 Southwest Kansas looks to be in the sweet spot for Sunday per the latest GFS forecast as of 00z today.
 (00z is 00:00 UTC, or Coordinated Universal Time).

 Take a look at these three model output images for Sunday afternoon.
 Again, we're talking six days out, so this may change a little.
 But you can't ask for a better-looking picture here for storm photographers.
 First of all, the front end of a strong 500mb trough is moving over the Plains, providing excellent mid and upper-level wind fields for supercells.

 Second, abundant moisture, pulled north from the Gulf of Mexico, should be in place providing ample fuel for storms and helping the dryline become well-defined.
 Look at the widespread 65F dewpoints and large areas of 70F dewpoints over the Plains, as well as the sharp dryline in western OK, KS and the Texas panhandle.

 Last but not least, a nice surface low pressure should be in place across the high Plains, providing low-level shear and backed surface winds, all juxtaposed with the mid-and upper-level winds and good low-level moisture.
 A classic tornado setup!

-In observing, there's always a challenge.
+In storm photography, there's always a challenge.
 Despite this upcoming system being within our long-planned for May standby period, some of us still have work/scheduling issues that may interfere with our ability to make this series of storm photography days.
 Tornadoes look like a definite lock for Sunday through Tuesday, maybe for more days afterward.